Governance

 Valerie Sluth, MBA, FCMC, ICD.D, is the founder and CEO of Praxis Consulting.
 Val has successfully built Saskatchewan’s largest locally owned management and research consulting firm.
 She has provided advisory services across Canada including private, public, crowns, Indigenous entities, and NGOs.
 Her practice areas include corporate strategy, governance, and engagement.
 Val is the RBC Executive Women in Residence at the Hill and Levene Schools of Business and has held multiple board positions including past chair of the Saskatchewan Chamber of Commerce, past Director with Canadian Chamber of Commerce, and past Canadian trustee to the International Council of Management Consulting Institutes.

-Portrait of the Honourable Lori Carr
+Portrait of the Honourable Joe Hargrave

 See bio